miket-llc/n2s-impact-model/README.md

 ### Calibration Methodology
 The model uses **upper quartile** of published industry research ranges, representing ambitious but achievable outcomes for high-performing organizations.
 This approach is conservative compared to outlier case studies but optimistic compared to average implementations.

+**Important Context:** The model is calibrated for organizations starting with **100% manual testing**.
+This means all automation initiatives show their biggest impact in the Test phase, which accurately reflects the reality that testing automation provides the highest ROI when starting from a fully manual testing environment.

 | Initiative | Research Source | Max Benefit | Model Calibration |
 |------------|----------------|-------------|-------------------|
 | **Test Automation** | Perfecto Mobile (2023), Tricentis (2024) | 30-50% test phase reduction | 50% (upper range) |